Sunday, February 23, 2025

 The key findings of the Taskforce indicated that Kenya has a high burden of mental illness due to ill health, psychosocial disability and premature mortality with huge gaps in access to care.

-The Taskforce on Mental Health also recommended that mental illness should be declared a National Emergency of epidemic proportions, to prioritize mental health as a priority public health and socioeconomic agenda – and this why KNH is considering it a big deal to offer mental health services.
+The Taskforce on Mental Health also recommended that mental illness should be declared a National Emergency of epidemic proportions, to prioritize mental health as a priority public health and socioeconomic agenda – and this is why KNH is considering it a big deal to offer mental health services.

-Sexual and Gender Based Violence psychological and social services are also part of the list of services being provided.
-With cases on the rise, there is a need to openly talk about the vice and KNH is at the frontline to offer help to the victims.
+Sexual and Gender-Based Violence psychological and social services are also part of the list of services being provided.
+With cases on the rise, there is a need to talk about the vice openly and KNH is at the frontline to offer help to the victims.

 Latest Stories